This post may contain affiliate links. See my disclosure policy.

 What to Add to Creamy Chicken Soup

-Potatoes: Potatoes are a natural thickener.
-As they cook, they release starch, which helps thicken the soup without needing additional flour.
+- Potatoes: Potatoes are a natural thickener.
+As they cook, they release starch, which helps thicken the soup.
 You can even mash some of the cooked potatoes.
 Potatoes are also hearty and filling and do a great job of absorbing the flavors of the broth and other ingredients.
-Yukon gold potatoes will hold their shape best after long periods of cooking compared to Russet potatoes.
+Yukon gold potatoes hold their shape best after long periods of cooking compared to Russet potatoes.

-Rice: White rice is great, but wild rice or brown rice adds a nutty flavor and chewier texture.
-For best results, cook the rice separately from the soup and add it directly to individual serving bowls.
+- Rice: White rice is great, but wild rice or brown rice adds a nutty flavor and chewier texture.
+For best results, cook the rice separately, then add it directly to individual serving bowls.

 How to Make Creamy Chicken Soup